VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 Checkout [Shot's readme](https://github.com/Karumi/Shot/blob/master/README.md) to get a better understanding

 I tried many different techniques of making screenshots.
-Some of them was so useful,
+Some of them was extremely useful.
-so I mush share it with you!
+I mush share at least one technique with you!
 Today we will talk about the top one - infrastructure for Day Night screenshot tests.

 ### Day night screenshot test